-The Financial Statements present the financial performance of Midlothian Council for the year to 31 March 2015.
-They are prepared in accordance with the International Financial Reporting Standards (IFRS) based Code of Practice in the United Kingdom (The Code) and are necessarily technical in places.
+The Financial Statements present the financial performance of Midlothian Council for the year to 31 March 2016.
+They are prepared in accordance with the International Financial Reporting Standards (IFRS) based on the Code of Practice on Local Authority Accounting in the United Kingdom 2015-16 (The Code) and are necessarily technical in places.
 The Management Commentary outlines Financial Performance for the year, Financial Outlook and Risks and also provides non-financial strategic and contextual information about the Council.